 3. Value Vs Effort

-The value vs effort framework helps you to weigh the benefits of a particular feature against the amount of work that is needed to implement it.
+The value vs effort matrix helps you to weigh the benefits of a particular feature against the amount of work that is needed to implement it.
 This is an important consideration, as it can help you to make sure that you are focusing your efforts on the features that will provide the most value to your customers.

 Another important factor to consider is how a feature will impact other parts of the product.
 Will adding this feature require updates to other aspects of the product?
 If so, those updates will need to be prioritized as well.
 It's also important to consider how a feature will impact your team's ability to deliver on other commitments.
 Adding a new feature may require additional resources, which may impact your ability to meet deadlines for other features.